 I was absolutely terrified for my first time pregnancy.

-My overwhelming fear of a first time pregnancy, being a first time mom, labor and delivery were the reasons I didn’t have a baby until the age of 38.
+My overwhelming fear of a first time pregnancy and labor & delivery were the reasons I didn’t have a baby until the age of 38.

-When I had met my fiancé (Greg) I knew he was focused on building a family and was extremely happy around his daughter, nieces and nephews.
-There was not a doubt in my mind that he would be a great father and if I was to have a child this was the man I would be having a child with.
-The comfort in knowing I wouldn’t be alone in the journey gave me a glimmer of hope that I could overcome my fears.
-Surviving Marriage during Pregnancy and Newborns.
+When I had met my now fiancé (Greg), everything changed.
+I knew he was focused on building a family and was extremely happy around his daughter, nieces and nephews.
+There was no doubt that he would be a great father, dad and role model if we had a child.

 These are the top fears I faced;